Gianluigi Buffon: Personal life

+In November 2022, a 60 Minutes story on the Panini Group World Cup stickers revealed that Buffon is an avid collector.

 Media and endorsements

 Buffon was sponsored by German sportswear company Puma during his career, wearing Puma gloves and Puma King football boots, and has appeared in Puma commercials.
 Buffon has also featured in Pepsi commercials, including an advertisement for the 2002 World Cup in Korea and Japan, where he lined up alongside several other footballers, including David Beckham, Raúl and Roberto Carlos, in taking on a team of sumo players.
 In 2009, Buffon, an avid poker player and gambler, was hired by PokerStars to endorse their products.

 Buffon was featured on the cover of the Italian edition of Konami's PES 2008, alongside global coverstar Cristiano Ronaldo.
 Buffon also features in EA Sports' FIFA video game series, and was named alongside Manuel Neuer, Iker Casillas and Petr Čech in the Ultimate Team Best Goalkeepers in FIFA 14.
 He was included as one of the Ultimate Team Icons for EA Sports FC 25.

 In 2011, he featured in a commercial for Italian mineral water company Ferrarelle.

 In 2016, Buffon was chosen as the new face of Amica Chips.
 The following year, he was instead chosen as the new face of Head & Shoulders in Italy.

 Throughout the 2017–18 season, Buffon appeared in the Netflix docu-series First Team: Juventus.

 In May 2018, Buffon announced his partnership with the video game World of Tanks.
 Late that same year, he also featured in a commercial for Birra Moretti.

 In December 2019, Buffon announced his collaboration with the Spanish clothing and accessories retailer Kimoa, which is owned by Spanish race car driver Fernando Alonso, to release four different limited edition models of sunglasses, which represent four European cities associated with Buffon's football career and achievements: Berlin (the location of the victorious 2006 World Cup final), Moscow (the city in which he made his international debut and won the UEFA Cup), Paris (the city in which his former club PSG is based), and Turin (the city in which his club at the time, Juventus, is based).

 In January 2020, Buffon made a cameo appearance in the music video for "Ti saprò aspettare" by Biagio Antonacci, where he coaches a children's football team against Antonacci as the opposing coach.
 In the last scene, Buffon takes a shot on Antonacci as goalkeeper, with the video intentionally stopping before the ball is either scored or saved.